 The Shimano Spheros SW is the newest version of the Spheros model and was first released in 2014.
-In this review of the Shimano Spheros SW, we will take a look at how it compares to other reels from Shimano such as the Shimano Stella SW and the Shimano Saragosa SW spinning reel.
+In this review of the Shimano Spheros SW, we will look at how it compares to other reels from Shimano, such as the Shimano Stella SW and the Shimano Saragosa SW spinning reel.

-While Shimano does have an offering in its saltwater lineup that is less expensive, the Shimano Socorro SW it would not be my first choice for a full-sized saltwater spinning reel.
-You can read the full review on the Shimano Socorro SW here.
+While Shimano does have a saltwater lineup offering that is less expensive, the Shimano Socorro SW would not be my first choice for a full-sized saltwater spinning reel.

 The Bottom Line